 » Replication Setup & Guidance

 Vault replication also includes a complete API.
-For more information, please see the Vault Replication API documentation
+For more information, please see the Vault Replication API documentation.
+Note that replication is only supported on Vault Enterprise systems that use Consul as a storage backend.

 » Activating Performance Replication